open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Equipment

-Elite Spec Ops are armed with Plasma Grenades and 1 of the following options:
+Elite Spec Ops are armed with Plasma Grenades, Melee Strike (5), and 1 of the following options:

 - Covenant Carbine
 - Plasma Rifle